johans-work/paid-source/README.md

 # Paid Source

+Give copies, sell ownership.
 An experiment in value logistics for source available software and digital goods.

 Sell the right to say "I own this" and it to be true.
-Free the free copies, and turn them into leads for the next sale.
-Give copies, sell ownership.
+Free the free copies, and turn them into leads for your next sale.

 - $x for an individual to own a copy.
 - $y for a business to own a copy.